Discover the best brushes for oil painting in this guide: our top recommended brush fibres, shapes and brands compatible with the medium.

 This is a very versatile brush, they come in both sable and bristle varieties.
 They are similar to bright brushes, but they have rounded edges, which make them perfect for blending colours.
 I use a range of different sized filbert brushes for blending subtle gradients in small areas of the painting.

-The Winsor and Newton Monarch filbert brush is a little stiffer than natural hair making it well suited to fine detail work as well as creating colour blends in your work.
+The Winsor and Newton Monarch filbert brush is a little stiffer than natural hair.
+This makes it well suited to fine detail work as well as creating colour blends in your work.

 These can range in shape and are often used with highly thinned oil paint—for varnishes or glazes.
 The purpose of these is to create a thin but widespread film of paint, giving even coverage.
 The brushes are often wide and square shaped, giving you maximum coverage.

-Creating large fluid washes like glazes and varnishes requires a brush with very flexible bristles, so they are often made with sable.
+Creating large fluid washes like glazes and varnishes requires a brush with very flexible bristles.
+They are often made with sable.
 This brush by Princeton is great value and is made from synthetic sable.
 The square tip retains its shape after use, creating beautifully crisp strokes.

-Like wash brushes, mop brushes are ideal for painting backgrounds and skies, and they can also be used to create large washes on the canvas.
-They are often round and large in shape, which makes them ideal for blending colours together—think of blending fluffy wisps of cirrus clouds dotted across the sky.
+Like wash brushes, mop brushes are ideal for painting backgrounds and skies.
+They can also also be used to create large washes on the canvas.
+These brushes are often round and large in shape.
+This makes them ideal for blending colours together—think of blending fluffy wisps of cirrus clouds dotted across the sky.

 The bristles are soft and absorbent—they soak up a lot of paint.
 They are softer than wash brushes, commonly made with goat hair and are round in shape.